|

 disorders, and a plethora of health issues, including mild-to-severe

 skin problems in the canine and feline.
+Currently,

 dog and cat foods commonly contain ingredients that are totally

 inappropriate for the species.
+An

 acceptable pet food should be designed to meet the biological